jheart-vic/OOP-IN-RUBY/README.md

 # Project Name
 OOP-IN-RUBY
-> A project created just for learning Object-Oriented-Programming(OOP) in Ruby
+> This project is a console-based school library app that allows created students and teachers to rent created books.
+It also gives a list of students, teachers, books and rentals, created  for learning Object-Oriented-Programming(OOP) in Ruby

 ## Built With